Sir-Teatei-Moonlight/monado-forge/README.md

 * Blender does not support per-shape normals, so that information is lost.
 * Models entirely embedded in the .wimdo are not checked for yet.
 * Models without skeletons will probably not import correctly.
 (Should be an easy fix, but still counts as a "known issue".)
+* Outline meshes are not recognised or treated as anything special.
+If you get two entirely identical meshes, consider that one may be the outline, in which case you can delete one of them (probably the higher-numbered one).